 Take the SAT or ACT and try for the highest score you can get.
 Eat and sleep on a good schedule before the exam and consider enrolling in a test preparation program beforehand.
 Getting a high score on one of these exams will help to offset your low GPA and show that you are able to do college-level coursework.

 Enroll in a community college or other undergraduate program that accepts students with lower GPAs and do your best to produce good grades during the first year.
-Apply to other schools you were originally interested in as a transfer student with a better GPA.
+Then, apply to other schools you were originally interested in as a transfer student with a better GPA.

 Sara Mahuron specializes in adult/higher education, parenting, budget travel and personal finance.
 She earned an M.S. in adult/organizational learning and leadership, as well as an Ed.S. in educational leadership, both from the University of Idaho.
 Mahuron also holds a B.S. in psychology and a B.A. in international studies-business and economics.